ddnexus/pagy/pagy3-on-docker/README.md

 ## Use it

-Run the containers from the docker dir:
+Run the containers from the pagy3-on-docker dir:

 ```sh
 docker-compose up